How Progesterone Helps To Prevent Miscarriage

 Dr. Shruthi Shridhar

-That progesterone helps to prevent miscarriage can come as a comforting reality for expecting mothers who fear or are at the risk of losing their babies.
+That progesterone helps to prevent miscarriage can come as a comforting reality for expecting mothers who fear or are at risk of losing their babies.

 A miscarriage occurs when a growing baby dies in the mother’s womb before the 20th week of pregnancy.
 It can be one of the hardest moments in the lives of people hoping to expand their family.
 Unfortunately, miscarriages are not uncommon.